 Architecture

-Maya Blockchain is built on Ethereum Mainnet using ERC-20 and ERC-3643 token standards.
+Maya Chain is built on Ethereum Mainnet using ERC-20 and ERC-3643 token standards.
 This page documents the layered architecture that governs token deployment, identity verification, compliance enforcement, and asset proof recording.

 Token Layer